elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-role-do-systematic-reviews-and-metaanalyses-play-in-evidence-appraisal.md

 url: /learn/health-studies/questions/what-role-do-systematic-reviews-and-metaanalyses-play-in-evidence-appraisal
 score: -1.0
 related_article1:
-    id: 163251
+    id: 163260
-    title: What are the primary objectives of clinical studies?
+    title: >-
+        Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-objectives-of-clinical-studies
+    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
 related_article2:
-    id: 163251
+    id: 163258
-    title: What are the primary objectives of clinical studies?
+    title: >-
+        How does the traditional evidence-based medicine pyramid differ from the updated version?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-primary-objectives-of-clinical-studies
+    url: /learn/health-studies/questions/how-does-the-traditional-evidencebased-medicine-pyramid-differ-from-the-updated-version
 related_article3:
-    id: 163258
+    id: 163255
-    title: How does the traditional evidence-based medicine pyramid differ from the updated version?
+    title: >-
+        What is the difference between prevalence and incidence in descriptive studies?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-the-traditional-evidencebased-medicine-pyramid-differ-from-the-updated-version
+    url: /learn/health-studies/questions/what-is-the-difference-between-prevalence-and-incidence-in-descriptive-studies
 related_article4:
-    id: 163254
+    id: 163250
+    title: >-
-    title: How can a DAG be used to identify confounders in a study?
+        How can confounders be identified and adjusted for in a study?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-a-dag-be-used-to-identify-confounders-in-a-study
+    url: /learn/health-studies/questions/how-can-confounders-be-identified-and-adjusted-for-in-a-study
 related_article5:
-    id: 163247
+    id: 163261
-    title: How can researchers minimize the role of chance in their studies?
+    title: >-
+        What tools and techniques are used in the critical appraisal of systematic reviews and meta-analyses?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-researchers-minimize-the-role-of-chance-in-their-studies
+    url: /learn/health-studies/questions/what-tools-and-techniques-are-used-in-the-critical-appraisal-of-systematic-reviews-and-metaanalyses
 ---

 &nbsp;